 No. SMACC is a coalition of organisations, working to collate data, advise the public and lobby platforms to stop these animal cruelty videos or channels.
 Member organisations local to the video creators may take action as individual organisations through their regional authorities or expose the perpetrators via their own means (social media pages, websites, petitions).
 If you have seen a video depicting animal cruelty please first report the video to the platform and seek assistance from a local NGO by using our coalition network directory.

 Supporting animal welfare organisation who are working on these issues in their regions is the best way to end animal suffering.

 What happens to the animals in the videos?

 Of course no two situations are the same.
 Some animals are killed or do not survive very long following their abuse.
 Sadly many of them are continually abused by their owners, especially in the cases of the pet trade or when the animal is enduring psychological abuse, or in the case of the fake rescue channels where the animal may be repeatedly injured or put in dangerous or harmful situations for the sake of content creation.

 There have been cases where animals have been confiscated from their abusers by local authorities, however we rarely hear of any legal prosecutions following the confiscations.

 What is the plan for stopping this suffering?

 The Social Media Animal Cruelty Coalition (SMACC) is working hard behind the scenes to collate data and expose the situation to the wider public.
-Our aim is to provide information to the public to educate them on how to help prevent these abusive videos gain popularity and giving information on what constitutes animal cruelty online.
-Knowledge is power, so please do share these pages as widely as possible.
+Our aim is to provide information to the public to highlight how to help prevent these abusive videos gaining popularity and giving a global information reference point defining what constitutes animal cruelty online, from the persepctive of the animals.